Archive - News Article

 Arrested by SPD:

-Today will be partly sunny with a high near 75.
-Winds will be from the south at 10 to 15 mph, with gusts as high as 20 mph.
+The rain continues on Wednesday, with a 90% chance of showers and a possible thunderstorm and a high near 46.
+Winds will be from the north at 15 to 20 mph, with gusts as high as 25 mph.